 Our programs reflect the extraordinary diversity of their interests and restless intellects and also encompass most of Victorian literature and culture, for the Brownings knew practically everyone in that extraordinary era.
 The Society also founded The Browning Institute, which saved the poets’ Florentine home, Casa Guidi, from commercial development.

-We have welcomed visitors to our meetings at the National Arts Club, which are held at 1:00 p.m. on the second Wednesday of October through May.
-Considering current events we will be now participating on Zoom.
+We welcome visitors to our meetings at the Jefferson Market Library, which are held at 6:00 p.m. on the third Wednesday of October through May.
+Considering current events we also are now participating on Zoom.
 Programs last about 45 minutes, and are followed by a question and answer session with the speaker and refreshments.
 The only requirement for membership is your interest in the poets; we ask no special knowledge or expertise.

 Our May gathering is the Society’s annual meeting and lunch to commemorate the birth of Robert Browning on May 7, 1812.
 In addition to programs by distinguished speakers, we present the awards for our annual citywide high school poetry contest; the winners are our guests, and read their work for us.
 Our ongoing collaboration with nearby Gramercy Arts High School, Clinton High School, and Xavier High School, encourages interested students to attend and participate in our meetings.